 As there is a very unusual book of the Bible since it is the only one that does not physically talk about God.
 There is really no reference to God of the book at all though Mordecai comments that if Esther didn’t help save the Jews, someone else would.
 With this in mind, one important message that is learned from the story is that sometimes, when things may seem to be a coincidence or good luck, it is actually God working in the background for us.

 Purim is a wonderful time of celebration that is filled with charitable giving, liveliness, and lots of kosher foods being given and received.
 By our modern calendar, Purim typically happens in March on the 14th day of Adar.
 The celebration comes from the victory in the book of Esther.

 During the Purim celebrations, one of the most important things that people do is deliver gifts to others.
 Sometimes, though, you may have challenges with delivering your items by hand.
 In those cases, a gift basket is a perfect solution.
-I know some photographers at Atlanta wedding photography who usually give their clients one after the event.
+I know a friend who is you search locksmith near me in Austin Tx, who usually give their clients one after the event.

 Why do so many people enjoy giving and receiving Purim baskets?